Skip to main content

 Soft page breaks allow you to control how elements break across the end of a page or column.
 For example, you can set example elements to always remain intact, so that the entire example is shown on a single page and cannot break across two pages.

-During publishing Paligo will apply soft page breaks automatically, but these may not match your requirements.
+During publishing, Paligo will apply soft page breaks automatically, but these may not match your requirements.
 For greater control, you can use your PDF Layout to set your own soft page breaks.
 The PDF Layout has Keep-together options which let you choose page break preferences for most of the commonly used elements.

 Note